cta-observatory/ctapipe/docs/pipeline/index.rst

 ============

 `ctapipe.pipeline`
+is a Python implementation of the flow-based programming paradigm, which allows people to create programs as graphs.
-it is a parallelization system.
-It executes ctapipe processing modules in a multithread environment.
+It executes ctapipe processing modules in a sequantial or multithread environment.
+User implements steps in Python class.

-It is based on ZeroMQ library (http:queue//zeromq.org) for messages passing between threads.
+The Multithreading mode is based on ZeroMQ library (http:queue//zeromq.org) for messages passing between threads.
 ZMQ library allows to stay away from class concurrency mechanisms like mutexes, critical sections semaphores, while being thread safe.

-User implements steps in Python class.
 Passing data between steps is managed by the router thanks to Pickle serialization.
-If a step is executed by several threads, the router uses LRU pattern (least recently used ) to choose the step that will receive next data.
+A Step can be executed by several threads, in this case the router uses LRU pattern (least recently used ) to choose the step that will receive next data.
 The router also manage Queue for each step.

 .. figure:: pipeline.png